Manhattan Plots

 Making many plots at once

 What if we want to make Manhattan plots for the 50 features/metabolites that are associated with the most markers?
-This is probably too many plots to facet, so we can do some calculations, and then write a function to make plots, and apply it over our dataframe.
+This is probably too many plots to facet, so we can do some calculations, write a function to make plots, and apply it over our dataframe.

 First, how many significant associations with a Bonferroni multiple testing correction are there?